 (From Chapter Seven (Part 1A – The Final State): The Judgment of God from Life, Death and Destiny)

 In the Bible, the final state of those who reject God is described in a variety of ways.
-However, all of these amount to the same thing in the end: rejection by God and extinction forever.
+However, all of these amount to the same thing in the end: eternal destruction and rejection by God and extinction forever.
 On these points, the biblical witness is both abundant and consistent, and the case is surely overwhelming.
 In this chapter and the next, the biblical material will be summarised.